jamie0725/Food-QA-System/README.md

 # Food QA system

 This is a QA system that was designed to answer questions about food (in a broadest sense) that can be found in [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 In practice, it will be able to answer questions about other domains as well.
-It was not designed to give a correct answer, not a quick answers.
+It was designed to give a correct answer, not a quick answers.

 This was our entry for the final project of the [Language Technology practical](https://www.rug.nl/ocasys/feb/vak/show?code=KIB.PTT07) course of the University of Groningen.
 It was able to answer the highest number of questions correctly of all participating teams.